techidaily/site-win11-tips/source/_posts/exploring-windows-in-minutes-command-line-steps.md

 ## 5\.
 Use the System Settings

- You can always use the system settings to customize or repair the apps on your PC (see[how to repair apps on Windows](https://www.makeuseof.com/windows-repair-apps-programs/) ).
+ You can always use the system settings to customize or repair the apps on your PC (see [how to repair apps on Windows](https://www.makeuseof.com/windows-repair-apps-programs/) ).
 But did you know that you can open various tools and apps with the system settings?

  Here are the steps for opening the System Information app using the system settings: